jukkahell/nestlogger/README.md

 ```

 # Release Notes

+## 5.0.0
+- Support for all winston logger options for console and rotate transports

 ## 4.0.1
 - Fixed a bug where default options were overridden after the first transport creation